BloodfallenTear/TrafikverketSharp/README.md

 ## Changelog
 For every release, you can find the changelog to see what has changed from the previous release to that one under the said release.
 If a release contains nothing but the 'Included APIs' tab, that means nothing that should concern the user has been changed and a few APIs have been added.
 If you still are curious for all the things which have been changed from version x to version y, you can check out the commit history since I try to document everything I do there.

-## Support
-This project currently only officially supports .NET Standard 2.0.

-## NuGet
-For simplicity, you can now download the library via [NuGet](https://www.nuget.org/packages/Trafikverket.NET/)!
->`Install-Package Trafikverket.NET`

 ## Dependencies
 This project uses one third-party dependency, which is [Newtonsoft.Json (12.0.2)](https://www.newtonsoft.com/) by user [JamesNK](https://github.com/JamesNK).
 NuGet Link: [Newtonsoft.Json (12.0.2)](https://www.nuget.org/packages/Newtonsoft.Json/12.0.2/).
 [Insight](https://github.com/BloodfallenTear/Trafikverket.NET/network/dependencies).